miclicia/miclicia/README.md

 - 📚 Computer Science Licentiate Student.
 - 💙 I love cybersecurity, programming, learn languages and travel.
-- 💻 Tech: JavaScript, NodeJS, MongoDB.
+- 💻 Tech: JavaScript, NodeJS, MongoDB, SailPoint.
 - 🌍 Languages: English, Spanish, Portuguese and French.
-(Learning Hindi)
 - 💬 Ask me about: Technology, Women in Tech, IAM, Security, audits, languages and exchanges experiences.
 - ⚡ Curiosity: I am a Gospel singer and songwriter (artistic name: Michelle Lícia), I was approved in an exchange program with scholarship to Canada and studied 1 semester in High School.